Big Bear Valley is well known for its winter sports fun. But a new adventure awaits you after the snow melts and the

 The place gets very crowded in the morning, so expect to wait for your table.
 They also only accept cash.

 For classic Indian cuisine, go to the Himalayan.
 You can’t go wrong with traditional dishes like Curry, Tandoori, or Masala.
-For something unique, try their butter chicken and the mellow momo appetizers (dumplings).
+Try their butter chicken and mellow momo appetizers (dumplings) for something unique.
 Vegetarians will be pleased with the large selection of veggie-only dishes.

 Laguna Grill Restaurant

 To satisfy your Mexican food cravings, visit this restaurant on the lake.
-They offer traditional Mexican dishes plus a daily happy hour and $1 Taco Tuesdays.
-If you have someone in your group that does not like Mexican food, they can find a few items like a club sandwich and a French dip sandwich.
+They offer traditional Mexican dishes, a daily happy hour, and $1 Taco Tuesdays.
+If you have someone in your group who does not like Mexican food, they can find a few items like a club sandwich and a French dip sandwich.

 Oakside restaurant serves American dishes with beers and cocktails – with nice outdoor seating.
 Some outdoor tables have a fire pit.
 The menu has items to satisfy any taste, from appetizers to share to sandwiches to full entrée items.

-While visiting for lunch, we tried the fish and chips with roasted Brussel sprouts and the Lobster pizza.
-There basil and berry cocktail is a must.
+While visiting for lunch, we tried the fish and chips with roasted Brussels sprouts and the Lobster pizza.
+Their basil and berry cocktail is a must.

 Fast food and chains